 .
 At first this music could only be found locally on the jukeboxes of South Carolina's beachside "jump-joints" and saloons.

 SC Popular Music, Beach Music

 Named for their large, log-shaped heads, loggerhead turtles are the most common species of saltwater turtle in the United States but have been on the threatened species list since the late 1970s.
 Nests are made on beaches during mid-to-late summer.

 SC State Seal

-- Originally dual sided, the state seal has included both mottos since its inception in 1777.
-The two sides were combined into one when it proved difficult to include impressions of both sides in wax to affix onto documents.
-The seal, pictured below, includes these mottos along with the palmetto tree
+Originally dual sided, the state seal has included both mottos since its inception in 1777.
+The two sides were combined into one when it proved difficult to include impressions of both in wax for documents.
+The seal has the mottos, a palmetto tree

 and Roman goddess Spes.